The Gold Diggers' Song (We're in the Money): In other Warner Bros. productions

-The song was used again in three other Warner Bros. productions: as the theme song of the 1933 Merrie Melodies cartoon We're in the Money; and as the theme and source music two years later in the 1935 film, We're in the Money.
-It also appears in other cartoons for scenes where a character has gained a lot of money or thinks that he's about to.
-The song also appears in the 1962 The Chapman Report, played by a calliope at an amusement park; in the 1967 Bonnie and Clyde, starring Warren Beatty and Faye Dunaway (the film is set in the Great Depression, they are in a theatre where the original Gold Diggers movie is showing, Bonnie is enjoying the song while Clyde is furiously reprimanding the getaway driver from a bank robbery gone bad); and as the car horn sound on Rodney Dangerfield's Rolls-Royce in the 1982 Caddyshack.
+"The Gold Diggers' Song (We're in the Money)" song was used again in several other Warner Bros. productions.
+It appears as the theme song of the 1933 Merrie Melodies cartoon We're in the Money; and as the theme and source music two years later in the 1935 film, We're in the Money.
+It also appears in many other Warner Bros. cartoons with musical scores arragned by Carl W. Stalling and/or Milt Franklyn, often to underscore scenes where a character has gained a lot of money or thinks that they're about to.

+The song also appears in the 1962 film The Chapman Report, played by a calliope at an amusement park.
+In the 1967 film Bonnie and Clyde, starring Warren Beatty and Faye Dunaway, the titular criminals hide out in a theatre where, the film being set during the Great Depression, Gold Diggers of 1933 is being shown.
+Bonnie (Dunaway) is enjoying the song, while Clyde (Beatty) is furiously reprimanding getaway driver C.W.
+Moss (Michael J. Pollard) after a bank robbery gone bad.

+"We're in the Money" is also used as the car horn sound on the Rolls-Royce of Al Czervik (Rodney Dangerfield) in the 1980 film Caddyshack.

 Media

+It is played during the opening credits of Dillinger.

-On the very first Simpsons episode, "Simpsons Roasting on an Open Fire", Bart and Barney sing the first three lines of the song.
+On the first Simpsons episode, "Simpsons Roasting on an Open Fire", Bart and Barney sing the first three lines of the song.

 In the Simpsons episode "HOMR", the first two lines of the song are sung by a chorus in Homer's head during a scene when he thinks that he'll get rich by investing in the stock market.

 This song is also included in the Simpsons episode "Bart Stops to Smell the Roosevelts".
 The song played at the end of the auction.

 The song was included in the stage adaptation of 42nd Street, along with other songs by Dubin & Warren, who wrote the songs for the original movie version.

 The song is featured in the game Dance on Broadway.

+In the Sopranos, the song is featured when Carmela is on the computer.

 An orchestral version of the song is used to denote a strong day on Wall Street in the podcast Marketplace.

 In the AMC show, Better Call Saul, the lawyer Saul Goodman whistles the tune to this song in Season 5, Episode 6 (Wexler v.
 Goodman).

 The song was used as the theme tune by Lotto during 1988.